Louis Brandeis Supreme Court nomination: Role of antisemitism

 George Woodward Wickersham, the president of the New York City Bar Association and the former U.S. attorney general under Taft, attacked supporters of Brandeis' nomination as, "A bunch of Hebrew uplifters."
 William F. Fitzgerald, a notable conservative Boston Democrat and a longtime political opponent of Brandeis, wrote that, "the fact that a slimy fellow of this kind by his smoothness and intrigue, together with his Jewish instinct can be appointed to the Court should teach an object lesson" to true Americans.

-Former president William Howard Taft sent a four-page letter to journalist Gus Karger, who was Jewish himself, that accused Brandeis of having only recently embraced his Judaism and adopted zionism somehow as an unsuccessful ploy to get appointed as attorney general of the United States.
+Former president William Howard Taft sent a four-page letter to journalist Gus Karger, who was Jewish himself, that accused Brandeis of having only recently embraced his Judaism and adopted zionism as an unsuccessful ploy to get appointed as attorney general of the United States.
 Despite this letter invoking Brandeis' Judaism critically, Taft is not believed to have been an antisemite, having been regarded to have enjoyed close relations with the Jewish community in his native city of Cincinnati; having had a number of Jewish political confidants; and notably having, as president, appointed Julian Mack as the first Jewish federal judge on a United States court of appeals.
-Additionally, Taft was reportedly dismayed with George Wickersham's comments.
+Additionally, Taft was reportedly dismayed with Wickersham's comments.

 Opponents utilized antisemitic stereotypes.
 For instance, some cast Brandeis, who actually conducted much of his legal work pro bono, as "money grubbing".
 This invoked economic antisemitism.
-Many of those same opponents, somewhat contradictorily, accused Brandeis of also being a socialist.
+Many of those same opponents, somewhat contradictorily accused Brandeis of also being a socialist.